Written CairoVolt Warranty Delivery Within Egypt

 Scientific analysis of MagSafe charging impact on iPhone battery with wired charging comparison.

-Quick Take: MagSafe charges at 15W but actual efficiency is ~80% — meaning 3W converts to heat.
+In short: MagSafe charges at 15W but actual efficiency is ~80% — meaning 3W converts to heat.
 Wired USB-C 20W charging is 40% faster, cooler, and cheaper.
 MagSafe doesn't destroy the battery but makes it degrade slightly faster than wired charging.
 The smarter alternative: Anker 20W wired charger at 490 EGP.

 July 8, 202610 min readCairoVolt Editorial Team